chennakeshavadasa/chennakeshavadasa/README.md

 ## 🛠️ Current Projects

-- Working on Research and development of a Low power LDO(Low drop-out Regulator) for IOT Applications and C-band Low Noise Amplifier (LNA).
+- Working on Research and development of a Low power LDOs(Low drop-out Regulator) for IOT Applications and C-band Low Noise Amplifier (LNA).

 ## 🌐 Interests Beyond Academics